Songs of Freedom (SOF)

 - Creativity and imagination

-Understanding the past makes a better future.
-Songs of Freedom is an opportunity for young people to participate in the national discussion of race & non-violence 50 years after the assignation of Dr. King with his global game changing I Have A Dream speech about human rights for all people.
+Understanding the past makes a better future!
+SOF's an opportunity for young audiences to participate in the national discussion of race, equality & non-violence, 50 years after the untimely death of Dr. King.
+We now know his game-changing I Have A Dream speech was about human rights for all people in the world, his words still impact people in ways only imagined.

-The acoustic texture of this acapella concert with a contiguous slideshow coordinating familiar images to the storytelling thru the music is a powerful physical experience as well.
-Songs of Freedom is presented by four dynamic singers using harmonic artistry, poetry and movement to demonstrate the American voices of freedom.
-Using star quality talents, like those represented in the award winning film about musicians, 20 Feet From Stardom famed musicians Patti Dunham, Keith Fluitt, Chuk Fowler & Hasan Bakr celebrate these historic eras singing freedom & protest songs like We Shall Overcome, If I Had a Hammer, People Get Ready and Marchin' Down to Selma.
-We share our own personal stories as well as orchestrate a constant Q & A flow during & post performance.
+The acoustic texture of this a capella concert is a powerful physical experience presented by four diversely dynamic singers that use harmonic artistry, poetry, and movement to demonstrate the American voices of freedom.
+Robbi K & Friends revisit these eras singing songs like Freedomland, Grand Ma Moses Ringshout, We Shall Overcome, If I Had a Hammer, People Get Ready and Marchin' Down to Selma.
+We share our personal stories as well as orchestrate a constant Q & A flow within the 90 minutes, including post-performance conversations.

-Successful political, social, & economic advances in the US during this millennium will be possible only if the intellectual potential of American youth is nurtured & developed now.
-During the work of art, I witness the audience take ownership of their ideals & beliefs during the Q & A, listening to each other's word with great respect.
+Successful political, social, & economic advances in the US during this millennium will be possible only if the intellectual potential of American youth is nurtured & developed now by we elders.
+During the performance you'll witness the audience taking ownership of their ideas & beliefs; listening to each other's words with respect, creating a better tomorrow.

 Curriculum connections include multi-cultural studies & American History.
 Art forms include music, social studies, and storytelling.
-Approximately 90 minutes w/Q & A. Suggested for grades 4 thru 6 & 5 thru 8.
-There's a primary version that focuses on the music and singing, visuals, & history as bullet points.
-Suggested audience size in a school setting is 300 students max.
-Theatres up to 2500.
-Study guide & song list avail.
-Avail. bilingual with Spanish.
+Approximately 90 minutes including Q & A. Suggested for grades 5 thru 12.
+Elementary-aged audiences focus on music & storytelling with some historical facts as bullet points.
+300 students max suggested for school venues and theatres up to 2000.
+Study guide available.
+Offered bilingually in Spanish.

 “Injustice anywhere is a threat to justice everywhere.
 We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.”